jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/0_Standards.typ

 This balance is crucial in the development of #glspl("swith"), where the integration of high-pressure hydrogen tanks with aircraft wing structures presents unique engineering hurdles.
 The role of standards extends beyond the physical design of #glspl("swith") to encompass the development process, including structural validation testing.
 For the goal of safely designing and conducting experimental structural validation tests of a #gls("swith"), standards can be assumed to provide critical guidelines.
 Moreover, standards form the basis for certification procedures, ensuring that #glspl("swith") meet the stringent safety and performance requirements of the aerospace industry.
-As such, the development of comprehensive standards is not only beneficial but essential for the successful implementation and certification of #glspl("swith") in aviation.
+As such, the development of comprehensive standards is not only beneficial but vital for the successful implementation and certification of #glspl("swith") in aviation.

 /* ------------------------------- advantages ------------------------------- */
-As the development of comprehensive standards proves essential for #glspl("swith") implementation and certification, it is enlightening to understand the specific advantages these standards bring to such a novel field.
+As the development of thorough standards proves essential for #glspl("swith") employment and certification, it is enlightening to understand the specific advantages these standards bring to such a novel field.
 The application of standards in #gls("swith") development offers several key benefits that extend beyond mere regulatory compliance
 Firstly, it offers a common language and set of expectations among researchers, engineers, and regulators.
 This shared understanding facilitates more effective collaboration and communication.
-Furthermore the shared framework also promotes compatibility and interoperability between different components and systems, which is significant for the complex systems @Narayanan2012.
+Furthermore, the shared framework also promotes compatibility and interoperability between different components and systems, which is significant for the complex systems @Narayanan2012.
 Secondly, standards help in identifying potential risks and difficulties early in the development process, allowing for proactive mitigation strategies @Narayanan2012 @Zoo2017.
-This is particularly important for #glspl("swith"), where the integration of high-pressure hydrogen storage with critical aircraft structures presents unique safety considerations.
+This is particularly important for #glspl("swith"), where the integration of high-pressure hydrogen storage with critical aircraft structures presents unique safety implications.
-Lastly they offer a framework for systematic evaluation and validation, indispensable for ensuring the safety and reliability of innovative technologies like #glspl("swith").
+Lastly they offer a methodology for structured evaluation and validation, indispensable for ensuring the safety and reliability of innovative technologies like #glspl("swith").

 While the benefits of applying standards to #glspl("swith") development are clear, the process is not without its challenges.
-The primary difficulty lies in the innovative nature of #gls("swith") itself.
+The primary barrier lies in the innovative nature of #gls("swith") itself.
 As an emerging technology, there is no single standard that would cover all the unique characteristics of #glspl("swith").
 This absence, however, does not diminish the importance of standards-based approaches.
 Instead, it necessitates a careful and considered application of related standards from adjacent fields.
 In the case of #gls("swith"), relevant adjacent fields include aerospace engineering, hydrogen storage and handling, pressure vessel design, and structural engineering.
 The task lies in judiciously selecting and adapting these standards to address the specific needs of #gls("swith") development.
-This adaptive approach is particularly crucial in the realm of experimental structural testing.
+This adaptive system is particularly crucial in the realm of experimental structural testing.
 Standards provide guidance on test methodologies, safety protocols, and data collection and analysis procedures.
 By leveraging these established practices, researchers can ensure that their experimental work on #gls("swith") is rigorous, repeatable, and aligned with industry expectations.

 On top of that, the process of applying and adapting existing standards to #gls("swith") development could itself contribute to the eventual formulation of #gls("swith")-specific standards @Jiang2018.
 This iterative process of standard application and refinement is a hallmark of technological progress, ensuring that as #glspl("swith") mature, so too does the regulatory and standards framework surrounding it @Jiang2018.